peterhoward42/qt-layout-gen/docs/reference_manual.md

 This procedure allows:
 *  Layout children to be added to layout parents
 *  The layout to be set for a widget.
+*  Widgets to be added to a Layout
 *  Widgets to be added to a QStackedWidget
 *  Widgets to be added to a QTabbedWidget
 *  Arbitrary child addition to custom classes that implement one of the